cnlohr/cilbox/README.md

 ### Cilbox has
  * `CilboxableAttribute` So you can add `[Cilboxable]` to your class as an attribute that will tell Cilbox to emulate it.
  * `CilboxProxy` - The MonoBehaviour that replaces your script.
- * `Cilbox` - A static thing for managing the whole system.
+ * `Cilbox` - Internal, abstract class that contains a given asset's "Box" that its scripts live in.
+ * `CilboxAvatar` / `CilboxScene` - Concrete classes from `Cilbox` that is added to each Avatar or Scene, respectively.

 ### Cilbox internally uses
  * `CilboxMethod` - for holding information about classes that are being overridden.
  * `CilboxClass` - for holding information about classes that are being overridden.
- * `StackElement` - a generic "object" like thing that can be written into/altered/etc, without needing to box/unbox/etc.
+ * `StackElement` - a generic "object" like thing that can be written into/altered/etc, without needing to box/unbox/etc.  This holds parameters, locals, and the stack.
- * These Stack Elements can be: `Boolean`, `Sbyte`, `Byte`, `Short`, `Ushort`, `Int`, `Uint`, `Long`, `Ulong`, `Float`, `Double`, `Object`, `Address`
+ * These Stack Elements can be: `Boolean`, `Sbyte`, `Byte`, `Short`, `Ushort`, `Int`, `Uint`, `Long`, `Ulong`, `Float`, `Double`, `Object`, `Address`, amd `Reference`
  * If the StackElement is an `Obejct`, boxing will need to happen when it gets used.
  * If the StackElement is an `Array`, then it is actually a reference, where .o contains the link to the `Array` and .i contains the reference to the element.

 ### Security

- * You must implement the following three functions:
-   * `GetNativeTypeFromName`
-   * `TypeNamesToArrayOfNativeTypes`
-   * `GetNativeMethodFromTypeAndName`
+The general idea is that at load, the Cilbox will load all classes, metadata, and methods.
+Then any references that script has to the surrounding system are patched in, but only if the specific class/method is allowed.

+In general, the process for deciding if a feature is allowed is:
+1. Is the CLASS pertaining to this meta (callee, parameter, field, etc.) associated with this meta/call allowed by seeing if it is on the whitelist by calling `CheckTypeAllowed( String sType )`
+2. If the CLASS is on the whitelist, then it will call `CheckMethodAllowed()`.
+If CheckMethodAllowed says it's OK, then the reference can be made.

+For additional information:
+ * For all security-related notes surrounding the load decisions, please see [CilboxUsage.cs](Packages/com.cnlohr.cilbox/CilboxUsage.cs).
+ * For avatar/scene decisions regarding what can or cannot be loaded, please see the specific [CilboxAvatar.cs](Packages/com.cnlohr.cilbox/CilboxAvatar.cs) / [CilboxScene.cs](Packages/com.cnlohr.cilbox/CilboxScene.cs).

 ### Things you can't do (At least not today)
  * You cannot have arrays of properties on your object, for instance an array of GameObjects.
 Each property must be a regular property.
  * You cannot arbitrarily add an externally accessable method to your script.
-For instance, you cannot add your script to Unity UI and select a function that is not available in the `CilboxProxy`
+For instance, you cannot add your script to Unity UI and select a function that is not available in the `CilboxProxy`.
+So, only input functions like `Start()` `Awake()` `FixedUpdate()` `Update()` etc...
  * It is unlikely any form of reflection would be possible, because, it would be extremely difficult to secure.
  * It will be tricky to allow compound types for security reasons.
  * You can't currently reference fields of objects outside Cilbox, but you can access properties that have getters/setters.
+This may be considered in the future.

 ## Cleanup
  * Clean up the `GetConstructors` code to use `GetConstructor` but we need access to the modifiers.